 Mid September, early October could be the best time to visit this area

-While I was wandering around the village uphill, I found this beautiful mansion, located on the mid-hill.
-I was sitting in front of this gorgeous house, looked down to the Dordogne river to enjoy the amazing panorama.
+While I was wandering around the village uphill, I found this beautiful mansion located on the mid-hill.
+I was sitting in front of this gorgeous house, looking down at the Dordogne River to enjoy the amazing panorama.

 One of the beautiful mansions in this old village with a great view…